drobb2020/drobb2020/README.md

   - Improving my Flask skills
   - Working with Django
   - I have started to learn HTMX
-- 💬 Ask me about Micro Focus Software (I work for Micro Focus Software
+- 💬 Ask me about OpenText Software (I work for OpenText
 - 😄 Call me Dave

 ---